 Parker uses Alice as an alias again in "The Morning After Job", and the mark actually says, "Alice in Wonderland."

-All Girls Like Ponies: Hilariously averted.
+All Girls Like Ponies: Averted.
 Parker is absolutely terrified of horses, stemming from a traumatic childhood incident in which a man in a horse suit beat up a clown during a birthday party.

 Parker: "I once saw a horse kill a clown."